How to apply for admission to Southeast Technical

 To register for courses, you will be issued a Student ID and PIN, as well as a Registration Access Code.
-You can register for courses from any Internet enabled computer through the first five days of the semester (some exceptions may apply).
+You can register for courses online through the first five days of the semester (some exceptions may apply).

 - Students enrolled in an online course are also asked to attend a Desire to Learn (D2L) Orientation.
 Sessions will be held on both the Red Wing and Winona campuses.
 For more information, please contact the front desk at Winona 507-453-2700 or Red Wing 651-385-6300.

 - Students who enroll in an online class must login to class the first day of the term to confirm enrollment.

 - Online students should email their instructors during the first two or three days of the semester.
 All staff email addresses are FirstInitialLastName@southeastmn.edu.